G2Lab/SQUiD/README.md

 ### Sample Run

-We have include a sample DB and query script to demonstrate the functionalities of SQUiD.
-After running the make command, run `../bin/main` to see our sample output (which will be the same as below).
+We have included a sample database and query script to demonstrate the functionalities of SQUiD.
+After building the project, run `../bin/main` from within the build directory to see our sample output (which will match the example below).

 ```
 Initialising database